A guide to help manage your baby’s constipation

 If your baby is having problems with painful, hard poos, these practical suggestions might help:

-- Don’t give your baby any medicines for constipation unless they’ve been prescribed or recommended by a healthcare professional.
+- Medications for infants with constipation are not recommended unless they’ve been prescribed or recommended by a healthcare professional.

 - If you’re formula feeding, check that you’re making up the formula correctly and that you’re not adding too much powder or too little water.
 You can also speak to your healthcare professional about suitable specialist formulas for the dietary management of constipation.